Join My Academy For Just $4.99/Month!

 When I begin a project for one of my copywriting or content writing clients, it always starts with organization and research.
 (More on the latter in a moment.)

 You’re going to have market reports, buyer personas, testimonials, reviews, and countless other documents scattered over your desk.
-(Or computer screen more likely!)
+(Or a computer screen more likely!)

 There’s going to be deadlines … meetings … phone calls.